John Yudkin: Career

 Yudkin completed his medical studies in 1938, and was appointed Director of Medical Studies at Christ's College.
 The same year, he started research at the Dunn Nutritional Laboratory in Cambridge, working principally on the effects of dietary vitamins.

 His studies of the nutritional status of school children in Cambridge showed that supplementation of the diet with vitamins had little effect on their general health.
 The studies also showed serendipitously that children from a poorer area of Cambridge were shorter and lighter, and had lower haemoglobin levels and a weaker grip, than those from a wealthier area.
 Moreover, children from three industrial towns in Scotland were, on average, inferior in the same four measurements to the average Cambridge child, and the children from the poorer families in the Scottish towns were inferior in these measurements to those from the wealthier families.

 These findings probably helped to persuade Yudkin that nutrition was not only a biological science but also had important social and economic components and implications.
 In 1942 he wrote an article in The Times (published anonymously, as was customary in those days) pointing out that there were a large number of organisations in the UK concerned in some way with nutrition – the Ministry of Food, the Ministry of Health, the Medical Research Council, the Cabinet Advisory Board on Food Policy, etc. – but no single body responsible for formulating a uniform plan for nutrition.
 What was needed was a UK Nutrition Council with oversight of food policy.
-The suggestion fell on deaf ears.

 During the Second World War, Yudkin served in the Royal Army Medical Corps and was posted to Sierra Leone.
 While there he studied a skin disease that was prevalent among local African soldiers and discovered that it was due not to an infection, as had been believed, but to riboflavin deficiency.
 He found that the Army had devised a uniform diet for its soldiers in the four British West African colonies (Gambia, Sierra Leone, Gold Coast and Nigeria).
 This diet was, on paper, adequate in all nutrients – including riboflavin, which was supplied predominantly from millet.
 But it turned out that millet, although a staple in the Gold Coast and Nigeria, was loathed by soldiers from Sierra Leone, who would not eat it even if they were hungry.
-This experience must have brought home to Yudkin the importance of custom and upbringing in determining a person's choice of foods.